tjadams/Coding-Problems/python/README.md

 * The `break` statement breaks out of the smallest enclosing `for` or `while` loop
 * **The 'pythonic' way of having static functions is not to have a class that has its own static methods, but to just make them free functions in a utility class or module**
 * Python doesn't have a final variable so you just have to know not to edit variables you say are constants.
 I can do this by typing `CONSTANT_VARIABLE_NAME` and following that style
+* Local variables in a function exist in their own namespace and get deleted after the function call.
+So you can't edit global variables in a function.
+See an example of this in namespace.py

 ## selection statements
 * **if, for, elif, else statement must end with ":"**